 Pneumatic heat detection tubes tackle fires in their beginning stages, located in small areas with little room for manoeuvre.
 Therefore, they are ideal for tackling fires in cabinets and cupboards, as well as boats and vehicles.
 This does mean, however, that they are unsuitable for suppressing large fires and therefore are not recommended for rooms or areas with a high ceiling.

 We hope that this article has helped you gain a basic grounding in the purpose, function and requirements of a fire suppression system.
-Interested in finding out more about how fire suppression works in the context of an overall fire protection strategy?
+Interested in finding out more about how fire suppression works?
 If so, take a look at a recent article where we explain the difference between fire protection, prevention and suppression.

 CLM Fireproofing are the UK’s leading passive fire protection specialists.
-Our team of FIRAS-accredited experts offer a full suite of services, including fire compartmentation and intumescent fireproofing.
-For help developing a fully-compliant fire protection strategy of the highest possible quality, contact CLM Fireproofing today.
+Our team of FIRAS-accredited experts offer a wide range of services for residential and commercial buildings, including fire compartmentation and intumescent fireproofing.
+For expert advice and help developing a fully-compliant fire protection strategy, contact CLM Fireproofing today.